divikshrivastava/MeetScan/README.md

 - **iOS and Android App Development**: Native mobile apps for enhanced scanning experiences at your fingertips.
 - **Expanded Link Detection**: Detect even more platforms such as Twitter, GitHub, WhatsApp, and more.
+- **Personal Connections Directory**: Have a personal directory of all contacts you scanned.
+- **MeetScan Dynamic QR**: Create a QR code, which will have all the profiles linked, similar to linktree except you will know who scanned you.
+- **Event history and Future event Scheduling**: To enable users to view the events they went to, and to allow them to schedule events from Calendar, Eventbrite, Meetup, etc.
+- **Networking Statistics**: To showcase and analyse how widespread is your networking reach and of what kind in the form of pie chart, bar chart, etc.
 - **Team Networking**: Create shared events where team members can see who has scanned whom, perfect for company events.
 - **Dark Mode Support**: Switch to dark mode for more comfortable scanning in low-light environments.
 - **Custom Tagging**: Add tags to your scans (e.g., potential employer, client, investor) to organize your connections better.
 - **Calendar Integration**: Automatically schedule follow-ups based on the people you scan using Google Calendar or Outlook.
 - **Social Proof**: View mutual connections when scanning LinkedIn profiles to enhance networking confidence.
+- **Unit Test and Integrating Tests**: To ensure all the code is functional and free from bugs, as well as to support long term Open Source development.

 ---